scintill/macos-server-apns-certs/README.md

 * Linux
     * (macOS support won't be too hard, so please open an issue if you'd like it)

-# Installation
+# Download and Configure

 1. `git clone https://github.com/scintill/macos-server-apns-certs.git` in a convenient folder on Linux.
 1. Configure
 	* `echo -n yourHostName > config/hostname` (the hostname you give here is displayed in the certificates portal webpage)
 	* `echo -n yourAppleID@example.com > config/username` (you should probably use an Apple ID you've purchased macOS Server with, but I haven't tried whether they require that)
 	* `openssl dgst -sha256 -binary | xxd -p -c 32 > config/passwdhash # type your Apple ID password, then Ctrl-D Ctrl-D`
+		* (There is [no need for an app password](https://github.com/scintill/macos-server-apns-certs/issues/3) if you have 2FA.
+Use your normal password.)

 # Creating the certificate requests